 Ann Waltuck was born in 1919.
 She was partly brought up in France then went to the Campden School for Girls.
 She trained for community service and did social work during the war.
-Soon after the war she started work at University House in Victoria Park Square.
+During the war she started work at University House in Victoria Park Square.
 This was an East End Community of Boys Club under the aegis of Repton School.
 She ran on her own what became the Legal Advice Centre.
-In due course the other aspects of University House outgrew their usefulness – there was still Boxing there in the early 1970s making a most distracting noise over the head of the advisors.
+In due course the other aspects of University House outgrew their usefulness – there was still boxing there in the early 1970s making a most distracting noise over the head of the advisors.
 In 1979 the Legal Advice Centre set up as its own charity separate from University House.

 She alone was responsible for the practical aspects of the Centre (or Bureau as it was then called).
 She gave most of the advice herself.
 It was her idea and responsibility to recruit barristers and solicitors to give more expert advice on alternate Wednesday evenings.
 Amongst some very distinguished lawyers was John Mortimer, who had a caricature of Ann in one of his plays (Journey Round my Father), several subsequent High Court Judges and Cherie Blair.